Last hurrah of Northampton music society after 66 years of friendship

-A chapter of Northampton's homegrown culture with over 60 years of history closed for good last month.
+A chapter of Northampton's homegrown culture with more than 60 years of history closed for good last month.

-It was their grand finale to a modest club that in its 66 years had hosted hundreds of soloists, choirists and artists and championing young and amateur talent in the county.
+It was the grand finale to a modest club that in its 66 years had hosted hundreds of soloists, choristers and artists and championed young and amateur talent in the county.

 But sadly, times have changed.